 Chinese New Year Shutdown 2023: Managing Product Quality

 As we’ve discussed, Chinese New Year is the most important holiday in China and leads to significant factory downtime and increased quality mishaps.
 As such, you should step up your quality control efforts around this time.

 Consider hiring a third-party product inspection company (like Insight Quality Services) to help you conduct inspections before your goods leave the factory.
 These inspections will help you ensure the quality of your products and avoid poor customer reviews and returns.

 For more information about how to prepare for an inspection, we recommend reading the following guide.

-How to Successfully Prepare for a Product Inspection
+How to Prepare for an Inspection

 Please Note: This article was originally written in February of 2019 and was most recently updated in September of 2022